 - Beauty and personal care products.

 Maintenance also plays a significant role.
 For example, an improperly adjusted gas stove will emit more carbon monoxide.

 Poor indoor air can lead to immediate or long-term effects, depending on how serious it is.
 The immediate effects of poor air could be:

 The good thing about immediate effects is that they usually go away as quickly as they come.
 They’re often treatable and will be eliminated once the pollutant is gone.

 Additionally, not all people will experience the immediate effects of air pollution.
-Many things play a role, such as the individual’s age and preexisting conditions.
+Many factors, such as the individual’s age and preexisting conditions, play a role.

-Long-term effects, on the other hand, are more serious and more difficult to treat.
+Long-term effects, on the other hand, are more severe and more difficult to treat.
 Some of the long-term effects could be: